axem-solutions/dem/docs/commands.md

 ## **`dem pull DEV_ENV_NAME`**

 Pull all the required containerized tools (which are not yet available on the host PC) from the registry and install the Development Environment locally.

-    If a Development Environment with the same name, but different description has been already available on the host PC, it gets overwritten with the new one.
+    If a Development Environment with the same name, but a different description has been already available on the host PC, it gets overwritten with the new one.
-    If the same Development Environment is already installed, but the installation is not complete, the missing tool images get obtained from the registry.
+    If the same Development Environment is already installed, but the installation is not complete, the missing tool images are obtained from the registry.

 Arguments: